5/14/2025

 speaker

-Lance Alspach
+Lance Allspot

 Chairman and Chief Executive Officer

 Okay, great.
 Well, thank you very much.
-Appreciate everyone in attendance, and we look forward to talking to you next quarter, if not sooner.
+Appreciate everyone in attendance.
+And we look forward to talking to you next quarter, if not sooner.
 Have a great day.

 speaker